Taofeeqah/YelpCamp-Project/README.md

 DEPLOYMENT:

-The website is deployed using vercel.
+The website is deployed using vercel and Netflify.